mozilla-mobile/firefox-ios/README.md

 This branch
 -----------

-This branch is targeting iOS 9, uses Swift 2.0, and is slated to become v1.1 and later.
-See the __v1.0__ branch if you're doing work for a 1.0.\* release.
+This branch is a stabilization branch, slated to become v2.0.
+See the __master__ branch if you're doing work for a 1.0.\* release.

+This branch works with Xcode 7.2.1, and supports iOS 8.3 and 9.x.

 Please make sure you aim your pull requests in the right direction.